zx80/flask-simple-auth/DOCUMENTATION.md

 - authz/authn instead of authorize/auth?
 - rename ANY/ALL/NONE so something more intuitive!
 - how to do multi-factor authentication?
+- ability to add an authentication scheme? eg send a mail with a link, or code with a SMS, or trigger some app…

 ### Parameters